j-hui/fidget.nvim/doc/fidget.md

 Note that progress messages for new tasks will be dropped, but existing tasks will be processed to completion.

 Type: `boolean` (default: `false`)

+progress.ignore_done_already
+: Ignore new tasks that are already complete

+This is useful if you want to avoid excessively bouncy behavior, and only seeing notifications for long-running tasks.
+Works best when combined with a low `poll_rate`.

+Type: `boolean` (default: `false`)